Mitral Valve Prolapse

 2 forms of MVP: primary and secondary.

-Primary MVP means the mitral valve is abnormal because of one or more of these changes:
+Primary MVP means the mitral valve is abnormal because of 1 or more of these changes:

 One or both of the flaps are too large and thick